A new resonance-like feature in the outer disc of the Milky Way: Signature of an outer resonance

 We have also checked possible selection effects that might cause this gap.
 We can exclude extinction effects, as Cepheids with a given \lz\ are not restricted to a small area on the sky, but span a large range of Galactic azimuth.
 Also, extinction would indiscriminately remove Cepheids for a large range of \lz.
-We have also investigated selection effects in the sample of \gdrthree\ Cepheids due to the limited sensitivity of \gaia\ in detecting variable sources with short periods ($P < 3$ days).
-However, this would only remove Cepheids of low luminosity, seen at distances of less than about 3kpc from the Sun.
+Comparing to independent high-fidelity Cepheid catalogues in the literature, it is estimated that our \gdrthree\ sample of Cepheids is of the order of being 90\% complete \citep{RipepiDR32022}.
+This likely varies depending on the number of epochs available for characterising the variability, which is determined by \gaia's scanning law.
+However, this will only introduce an on-sky directional dependence which, like extinction, will not selectively remove Cepheids at a particular distance or angular momentum.